-Alzheimer's robs the memory of a person living with dementia.
+Alzheimer's patients often forget how to perform normal tasks like taking a shower.
 For this reason alone - we must lend them our brain.

 One day Dotty looked at me and said, there is something wrong with my memory.
 Without thinking I went over to her smiled, sat down next to her, put my around her, and put my head on her head.
 Then I said, don't worry mom, I'll lend you my brain when you need it.